 Good Content writing styles or not, what most are worried about today is how to get your content to rank amidst the tough competition.
-SEO copywriting best practices can help to channelize your content in the right direction.
-Even with the most tried and tested methods of SEO, research-based on topics, keywords, and the tone and approach of your writing angle can make a lot of difference.
+SEO copywriting best practices can help to channel your content in the right direction.
+Even with the most tried and tested methods of SEO, research based on topics, keywords, and the tone and approach of your writing angle can make a lot of difference.

 Recent experiments have shown that with prompt research for content, many sites have been able to turn the tables and climb up the ranking ladder.
-Let’s have a look at seven research aspects with tips that can help you with ranking your content on the top.
+Let’s have a look at seven research aspects with tips that can help you rank your content at the top.

 7-Step Research Funnel for Writing Content that Ranks

-Browse through this 7-step research funnel for a great research strategy for your content and explore some impactful SEO content writing tips along your way.
+Browse through this 7-step research funnel for a great research strategy for your content and explore some impactful SEO content writing tips along the way.

 1. Google’s December 2020 Algorithm Update